Aug. 27, 2012 — Extra pounds may raise the risk for recurrence among women with the most common kind of breast cancer, a new study shows.

 The study doesn’t prove that too much body fat causes cancer directly.
 But as scientists learn more about fat, they think that’s a strong possibility.

 Fat cells play a role in the production of hormones like estrogen and insulin that spur the growth of tumors.
-Fat also increases inflammation, another cancer driver, says researcher Joseph A. Sparano, MD, associate director of medical oncology at Montefiore Medical Center in New York City.
+Fat also increases inflammation, another cancer driver, says researcher Joseph A. Sparano, MD, associate chairman of medical oncology at the Montefiore Einstein Center for Cancer Care in New York City.

 What it means, simply, is “the more you weigh, the worse the outcome,” says Stefan Gluck, MD, a professor of medicine and a breast oncologist at the University of Miami’s Sylvester Comprehensive Cancer Center.
 He was not involved in the research.